-The expected positive impact of activities on environmental and/or social objectives to be financed by the Issuer or Borrower is assessed on the basis of:
+The expected positive impact of activities on environmental objectives to be financed by the Issuer or Borrower is assessed on the basis of:

-iii) the magnitude and durability of the potential impact of the proposed activity on the environmental and/or social objectives (capacity to not just reduce, but to prevent/avoid negative impact; or to provide a structural/long-term improvement);

-iv) only for environmental objectives, the extent to which the activity is adopting the best available option.
+- i) the relevance of the activity to respond to an important environmental objective for the sector of the activity;25 - ii) the scope of the impact: the extent to which the expected impacts are reaching relevant stakeholders (i.e. the issuer, its value chain, local and global stakeholders); - iii) the magnitude and durability of the potential impact of the proposed activity on the environmental objectives (capacity to not just reduce, but to prevent/avoid negative impact; or to provide a structural/long-term improvement); - iv) the extent to which the activity is adopting the best available option.